Gate times at both 401 Corkstown (the equestrian park) and entrance on the hill (marked with red flag):

-Everyone is welcome to get out to ski and enjoy the trails!
-The public can buy a ski day pass for $7.00 or a Snowshoe day pass for $5.00; children under 13 are no charge.
+The public is welcome to get out to ski and enjoy the trails.
+You can buy a ski day pass for $10.00 or a snowshoe day pass for $5.00; children under 13 are no charge.
 Kanata Nordic members receive a season trail pass as part of their membership to ski the trails as often as they like throughout the season.
-A day pass to ski the trails is $7.00 payable at the trail-head or you can pre-purchase a day pass online and pick up your day pass sticker at the trail-head.
+Day passes can be purchased at either trailhead or you can pre-purchase a day pass online.

 - Trails are not patrolled / Use them at your own risk

-- Trails and open areas are reserved for cross-country skiing or snowshoeing in the winter months other activities are not permitted.
-Please be aware that Wesley Clover Parks do have other partners who run activities outdoors to promote winter fun and we must respect these partners.
+- Kanata Nordic trails and open areas are reserved for cross-country skiing or snowshoeing in the winter months.
+Other activities are not permitted.
+Please be aware that Wesley Clover Parks has other partners who also run activities outdoors.

-- No bicycling, walking or snowshoeing in the ski tracks — please stay to the side; dogs are not permitted on the trails.
-Please share the trails.
+- No biking, walking or snowshoeing on the groomed ski trails.
+Dogs are not permitted on the trails.

 - Be cautious at the railway line — the only safe way to cross is to use marked crossings and obey all signs and signals